jalvesteffer/gc_fashion_swagger/README.md

 Docker file is also available to create an image.

-#### Future enhacement:
+#### Future enhacements:
-   Need to enhance the application to retrieve the list from Gateway or registry (e.g. Eureka or Zuul) so that the list will be dynamic.
+* Enhance the application to retrieve the list from API Gateway or Registry (e.g. Eureka or Zuul) so that the list will be dynamic.

 #### Remember:
 * If you dont use Zuul or Eureka, please remove the dependency on it from Gradile and Application files.